"Steering a Safe Course through our Retirement Years"

 No, but our website contains helpful guidance and links to travel insurance providers and brokers to whom on-line applications can be made.
 See the “Travel Insurance” page

-Yes there are currently two monthly publications which are emailed to the Secretary of each Club.
 The first is Rebus Club News which encompasses contributions submitted by individual Clubs consisting of reports on their activities and photos to Illustrate.
 Clubs are encourage to on-send Club News to their members as details of Speakers and Club activities can be very useful for local adoption.
-The second is Rebus Chronicles.
-This is intended primarily for committee use and is emailed to the Club Secretary.
-It deals with administrative matters.

 Provided club activities and objectives are conducted in accordance with the adopted obligatory Constitution. – No. Rebus believes in a “hands off” approach enabling Clubs to be self-governing.